Help & Guides

 • Per-dimension coverage scores (0-100) with penalty breakdowns

-• Prioritized findings by severity (critical, warning, info)
+• Prioritized findings by severity (critical, warning, low)

 • Specific "fix first" recommendations per area